SniperNoob95/NASABot/README.md

-# NASABot v10.0.0
+# NASABot v10.1.0
-A Discord bot that implements the NASA API to provide cool, interesting, and informative artifacts.
+A Discord bot that implements NASA and other space-related APIs to provide fun, interesting, and informative artifacts.
 This includes daily APOD postings, ISS location, NASA image database search, moonphases, and more!
+New features are always being explored and added!

 ## Credit/Attribution
 **All data presented is owned by NASA and/or its affiliates which provide this data.
 For more information,